-In 2015, the International Women’s Day Illawarra Committee handed out five individual scholarships of $2,000 each to women in our community, who might not otherwise have the opportunity to expand their knowledge, skill and experience in a field of their interest or in which they have shown great potential.
+In 2018, the International Women’s Day Illawarra Committee will offer six individual scholarships of $2,000 each to encourage women in our community, who might not otherwise have the opportunity, to expand their knowledge, skill and experience in a field of their interest or in which they have shown great potential.

 Cate Stevenson IWD Scholarship for Women (Education, Business & Community Service)